-Barrett’s Esophagus is a condition that can occur in patients with gastro-esophageal reflux disease or GERD.
+Barrett’s esophagus is a condition that can occur in patients with gastroesophageal reflux disease or GERD.
 It affects 1-2% of the adult population in the United States.
 The cells of the esophagus are not designed to be exposed to chronic acid and other stomach contents that frequently happens with GERD.
-When Barrett’s Esophagus occurs, the inner lining of the esophagus has changed to a stomach or intestinal cell that is better equipped to handle the acidic environment.
-Barrett’s Esophagus is considered a pre-malignant condition that predisposes patients to esophageal adenocarcinoma.
+When Barrett’s esophagus occurs, the inner lining of the esophagus has changed to a stomach or intestinal cell that is better equipped to handle the acidic environment.
+Barrett’s esophagus is considered a pre-malignant condition that predisposes patients to esophageal adenocarcinoma (esophageal cancer).
 Although the risk is low, it is similar to a polyp found in the colon.
-Patients with Barrett’s Esophagus should have a surveillance endoscopy every three to five years as a precautionary measure.
+Patients with Barrett’s esophagus should have a surveillance endoscopy every three to five years as a precautionary measure.

 Any person that has a long history of acid reflux symptoms should be screened!
-Unfortunately, Barrett’s Esophagus is a fairly under diagnosed condition because of lack of screening.
 Unfortunately, there is no consensus guidelines on when people should undergo a screening endoscopy like there is with colonoscopies.
-Once a patient is identified as having Barrett’s they are then placed in a surveillance program.
+Once a patient is identified as having Barrett’s esophagus they are then placed in a surveillance program.

-UT Health Austin’s Heartburn and Esophageal Disorders Center utilizes several different technologies to test for Barrett’s esophagus.
-Typical testing occurs at the time of an endoscopy; the endoscopist will examine the lining of the esophagus and take forceps biopsies of any areas of concern.
-In our practice, we also use a technology called optical endomicroscopy.
+The Heartburn and Esophageal Disorders Center, a clinical practice within Digestive Health, the clinical partnership between UT Health Austin and Ascension Seton, utilizes several different technologies to test for Barrett’s esophagus.
+Typical testing occurs at the time of an endoscopy where the endoscopist will examine the lining of the esophagus and take biopsies of any areas of concern.
+UT Health Austin surgeons in the Heartburn and Esophageal Disorders Clinic also use a technology called optical endomicroscopy.
 This is like a small microscope that can look at the esophageal lining at a cellular level, essentially allowing for real time pathology.
-This allows for fast diagnosis of Barrett’s Esophagus.
-Additionally, we use brush biopsies that allow for a wider and deeper area of tissue sample.
+This allows for fast diagnosis of Barrett’s esophagus.
+Additionally, brush biopsies are used that allow for a wider and deeper area of tissue sample.
 This allows for more accurate and increased cellular change detection.
-By utilizing these advanced technologies, we can increase the chance of detecting Barrett’s Esophagus two to four times that of normal tissue biopsies alone.
-We are the only group that utilizes this unique combination of advanced technologies in Central Texas.
+By utilizing these advanced technologies, there is an increased chance of detecting Barrett’s esophagus two to four times that of normal tissue biopsies alone.
+UT Health Austin is the only group that utilizes this unique combination of advanced technologies in Central Texas.

 What is dysplasia?

-The present understanding is that Barrett’s Esophagus has several steps before it develops into esophageal adenocarcinoma, these changes are called dysplasia.
-With regular Barrett’s Esophagus without dysplasia, the cells are still normal looking intestinal cells that have a normal architecture.
-With dysplasia, the Barrett’s cells start to appear abnormal and no longer look similar to one another.
+The present understanding is that Barrett’s esophagus has several steps before it develops into esophageal adenocarcinoma, these changes are called dysplasia.
+With regular Barrett’s esophagus without dysplasia, the cells are still normal looking intestinal cells that have a normal architecture.
+With dysplasia, the Barrett’s esophagus cells start to appear abnormal and no longer look similar to one another.
 These changes can be classified as low-grade up to high-grade, each increasing the risk of developing esophageal adenocarcinoma.

 Typically, these patients undergo surveillance endoscopy every three years.
 In our patient population that has undergone anti-reflux surgery, we like to repeat an endoscopy at the one year postoperative mark.